gongjian1981/SENG8091-Group/actions/admin.md

 > Add a `Send Warning` button for each report.
 On click, open a text field for the warning message.
 On submit, call the API and confirm success.

 ---

+### Requirement 5.1

+System admin can search for and view user or business accounts.

+#### Action 17:

+Prerequisites: Action 2.

+Backend:

+> Implement APIs to search for users and businesses by `name`, `email`, or `businessId`.

+Frontend:

+> Add a search bar in the `User Management` and `Business Management` sections.
+When searching, call the API and display matching results.

+### Requirement 5.2

+System admin can suspend or delete a user account.

+#### Action 18:

+Prerequisites: Action 17.

+Backend:

+> Implement an API to change user status to `suspended` or `deleted` based on `userId`.

+Frontend:

+> Add `Suspend` and `Delete` buttons on the user account page.
+On click, call the API and refresh the status in the UI.

+### Requirement 5.3

+System admin can suspend or unpublish a business listing.

+#### Action 19:

+Prerequisites: Action 17.

+Backend:

+> Implement an API to set business status to `suspended` or `unpublished` using `businessId`.

+Frontend:

+> Add `Suspend` and `Unpublish` buttons for each business listing.
+Call the API when clicked and update the status label in the UI.

+### Requirement 5.4

+System admin can view reasons for previous suspensions or deletions.

+#### Action 20:

+Prerequisites: Action 17.

+Backend:

+> Implement an API that returns the `actionHistory` log for a user or business, including timestamps and reasons for each status change.

+Frontend:

+> Add a `View History` button for users and businesses.
+On click, display the list of past actions in a modal.

+---